 As a Nature Reserve and Bird Observatory, the Calf is the ideal location to enjoy bird life, flora and fauna.
 Around 33 species of birds breed on the Island annually, around 10 of which are sea birds.
-Estate and ornithological wardens live on the island looking after the island’s population of resident and migrant birds.
+Estate and ornithological wardens live on the island, from Spring to the Autumn, looking after the island’s population of resident and migrant birds.

 For more details on accessibility please see our Access Guide.

 Manx National Heritage and Manx Wildlife Trust have been carefully monitoring the situation in respect of further outbreaks of Highly Pathogenic Avian Influenza, which has killed thousands of wild birds across the British Isles.
 Associated biosecurity measures are on place on the Calf of Man.
 Before your visit, the following documents and associated map are essential reading: